Creative Arts Across the Federation

-At Federation of Westminster Special Schools we have dedicated art rooms, drama/dance studio, music rooms and sensory rooms.
+At the Federation of Westminster Special Schools, we have dedicated art rooms, drama/dance studio, music rooms and sensory rooms.
 Drama is taught in a number of different situations and settings and several productions are delivered across the year.
 Dance is taught in the hall or in nearby available studios.

 The Federation works with a large number of partners who support the provision of exciting projects including national orchestras, dance companies, theatre companies and arts groups.
 Local arts companies also work with the school on more local projects.

 There is also a programme of Family Learning in which families may come to school and take part in shared arts/and craftwork with their child.

 How we assess